 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The Schedules of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual - Capital Projects and Debt Service Funds were presented for the purpose of additional analysis and were not a required part of the financial statements.
-The Schedules of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual - Capital Projects and Debt Service Funds were the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
+The supplemental information listed in the table of contents were presented for the purpose of additional analysis and were not a required part of the financial statements.
+The supplemental information were the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.

 Yanari Watson Mc Daughey P.C.
 Yanari Watson McGaughey PC

-July 28, 2014 Greenwood Village, Colorado
+August 4, 2015 Greenwood Village, Colorado